 In Mackay, it is time to relax.
 The blue water lagoon is a perfect spot for that.
 If you still have some energy left, visit the lamberts lookout.
 You can see the ocean, with lots of ships on the horizon, waiting to be loaded with coal.
 If you are lucky, you might spot a whale from here!

-From Mackay it is a 50 kilometer drive to Cape Hillsborough.
+On your way from Brisbane to Cairns, you can spot wild kangaroos!
+From Mackay, it is a 50-kilometer drive to Cape Hillsborough.
 This place is famous for one thing: Wild kangaroos on the beach!
 Every day, just before sunrise, kangaroos and wallabies gather on the beach.
 So, get up early and take this perfect moment to spot them and take some photographs.

 You can see them on the beach, right in front of the Hillsborough tourist park.
 Keep in mind that they are wild animals, looking for food.
 Don’t approach them and don’t disturb them.
-Just watch and enjoy.
+Just watch and enjoy it.

 Cape Hillsborough – Airlie Beach: 128 km – 1.5 hours driving time